West Chester University

 It is the responsibility of the person submitting an application to assure the accuracy of the submission and to secure permission of the other authors.

 This category is for the display of published books, journal copies, or reprints.
 Manuscripts may not be displayed in Authors’ Corner.
 The items will be displayed on book stands on a table.
 Floppy items should be attached to a card to make an effective display.
-Authors need only bring the material, there is no staffing requirement.
-Authors of recently published books who would like an opportunity to appear in public with their book (signings, etc) are invited to discuss the matter with the program chair.
+Authors need only bring the material; there is no staffing requirement.

 Posters larger than 46-7/8 inches (119 cm) horizontal do not fit on our poster display boards.
 This category is largely for posters that were prepared for other meetings.
 Only a few LF presentations can be accommodated.
 Decisions will be made on an individual basis.
 LF posters will usually be secured to a wall with gaffer’s tape (provided by Sykes Union).
 Tacks and masking tape are not permitted on walls or partitions.
-All posters should have a title, the names of the authors, and their home institution.
+Please download and review the Guidelines for Preparing Panel-mounted Posters PDF available on the Research Day homepage (http://www.wcupa.edu/wcurc/).
+An author must attend the poster for at least one hour during the period from 1:00 to 3:00 PM.